-FOR THE YEAR ENDED DECEMBER 31, 2019
+FOR THE QUARTER ENDED MARCH 31, 2020

-This management's discussion and analysis (the "MD&A") should be read in conjunction with the 2019 annual and interim quarterly financial statements of KWG Resources Inc. ("KWG" or the "Company") all of which are available on the System for Electronic Document Analysis and Retrieval ('SEDAR') and can be accessed through the internet at www.sedar.com.
+This management's discussion and analysis - quarterly highlights (the "MD&A") should be read in conjunction with the annual and the interim quarterly financial statements of KWG Resources Inc. ("KWG" or the "Company") all of which are available on the System for Electronic Document Analysis and Retrieval ('SEDAR') and can be accessed through the internet at www.sedar.com.